tonylindeberg/pyscsp/README.md

 scale-space features.
 In this respect, this paper provides a theoretical foundation for many of the implementations in the pyscsp package.

+Remark: To avoid possible misunderstandings, this pyscsp package does not contain the full implementations needed to reproduce the methods in the above papers, only a subset of basic functionalities regarding the first layer of computation on the image data.

+The original implementations for most of the above papers have been performed in C or Matlab.
+Only for the papers (Lindeberg 2022) and (Lindeberg 2023), the experimental work has been based on Python implementations.